 The truth is, I may as well not tell you what to do right now, but these things I know.
 You are not your pain and struggle, and you are stronger than you realize.
 You can get through this pain.

-Forgive yourself and the reason for the hurt; stop beating yourself over the past mistakes and hurtful memories.
+Forgive yourself and the reason for the hurt; stop beating yourself over past mistakes and hurtful memories.
 Don’t let your pain give you a lesser view of yourself.
 Distance yourself from the situation or Individual that caused you pain if possible.
 Listen to your own needs and do the things that make you happy.

 “And once the storm is over, you won’t remember how you made it through, how you survived.
 You won’t even be sure whether the storm is over.
-But one thing is certain.
+But one thing is sure.
 You won’t be the same person who walked in when you come out of the storm.
 That’s what the storm’s all about”

 Jesus said, ‘come to me, all you who are weary and burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls, for my yoke is easy, and my burden is light.’
+Matthew 11:28.